 - Need coffee or stimulants to get going in the morning.

 - Cravings for salty, fatty, and high protein food such as meat and cheese.

-- Pain in the upper back or neck with no apparent reason.
+- Pain in the upper back or neck with no clear reason.

-- Feels better when stress is relieved, such as on a vacation.
+- Feels better when there is less stress, such as on a vacation.